6. Propositional Logic

 The above truth table is a rather formal representation of some everyday ideas

-To put it slightly different
+To put it slightly differently

 Is the sky blue